 Disability action plan

-The Commonwealth’s National Disability Strategy 2010–2020 sets out a ten year national policy framework to improve the lives of people with disability, promote participation and create a more inclusive society.
-A high level two‑yearly report will track progress against each of the six outcome areas of the strategy and present a picture of how people with disability are faring.
-The first of these reports will be available in late 2014 and can be found on the Department of Social Services website.
+The Commonwealth’s National Disability Strategy 2010–2020 sets out a ten-year national policy framework to improve the lives of people with disability, promote participation and create a more inclusive society.
+A high level two-yearly report will track progress against each of the six outcome areas of the strategy and present a picture of how people with disability are faring.
+These reports when published can be found at www.dss.gov.au.